tomaloki/tomaloki/README.md

 I have a Bachelor's degree in Software Engineering from OsloMet, and I am currently pursuing a Master's degree in Data Science at NMBU.
 Currently I am studying the follwing subjects:
-  * Applied Machine Learning
+- Applied Machine Learning

-  * Computer Science for Data Scientists
-  * Data Handling and Analysis
-  * Applied Linear Algebra
+ In addition to this I am working part-time at the Norwegian Meteorological Institute as a Software Engineer, and this is also where I will be writing my thesis.
 <h4 align="left">LinkedIn profile:</h4>
 <b></b>
 <p align="left">